-Disclosure: I get commissions for purchases made through links in this post.
-This helps keep this site running.
+Disclosure: I get commissions for purchases made through links in this page.
+This helps keep this site running

 I figured out all of this the hard way, by waiting too long for discount sales to materialize (which never did, or only at the point where all the sizes I needed were sold out).
 Then you’re stuck with high department store prices, and even then you’re limited by what they’ve got in stock.
 I don’t want you to have to make those same pricey mistakes that I did.

-Water-resistant pants for snowy or rainy days
+Water-resistant children's pants for snowy or rainy days

 When I mean water-resistant pants, I don’t mean completely waterproof but just that a lot of the water will run off it, unlike jeans.
 If you want 100% waterproof or thick padded snow pants, you’ll need to try a sportswear brand that has children's sizes; I recommend Columbia for that.